tailwindlabs/tailwindcss/source/docs/line-height.blade.md

 ### Line Heights

 By default Tailwind provides six `line-height` utilities.
-You change, add, or remove these by editing the `lineHeight` section of your Tailwind config.
+You change, add, or remove these by editing the `theme.lineHeight` section of your Tailwind config.

-@component('_partials.customized-config', ['key' => 'lineHeight'])
+@component('_partials.customized-config', ['key' => 'theme.lineHeight'])
   none: 1,
   tight: 1.25,
 - snug: 1.375,